COVID-19 FAQs for Individuals

 Be on the lookout for potential fraud.
 The department and IRS will never call, text, or email you to verify your banking information for any stimulus payment or refund.
 See Fraud and Scam Alerts for more information.

 No. COVID-19 Economic Impact Payments are not required to be paid back, and they are not included in the calculation of:

 For more information, see the IRS Economic Impact Payment Information Center.

 Can I update my direct deposit information with you for my COVID-19 payment?

-No. The IRS will issue COVID-19 economic impact payments directly to individuals who qualify for a payment.
+No. The IRS will issue COVID-19 Economic Impact Payments directly to individuals who qualify.
 The payment amount and method (check or direct deposit) will be based on your most recent federal tax return.

 The Minnesota Department of Revenue does not have a role in issuing these or other federal payments.

 Note: The IRS is providing a way to track your payment and update your direct deposit information with them.
 For details, see Economic Impact Payments on the IRS website.

 Does Minnesota match the federal provision for excluding up to $10,200 in unemployment compensation from adjusted gross income?

 No. Under current law, you must include any unemployment compensation benefits received in 2020 in Minnesota adjusted gross income.
 We will update our guidance if state law is changed.